LGBTQ Non-Discrimination in Michigan:

 The Latest on LGBTQ Non-Discrimination in Michigan:

-Work continues, in the legislature and in communities throughout Michigan, to bring Michigan’s laws in line with the values of its residents, who strongly support protecting LGBT Michiganders from discrimination.
+Work continues, in the legislature and in communities throughout Michigan, to bring Michigan’s laws in line with the values of its residents, who strongly support protecting LGBTQ Michiganders from discrimination.
 Specifically, advocates are pushing for an update to the Elliott-Larsen Civil Rights Act so that the law protects against discrimination based on sexual orientation and gender identity.

 History of LGBTQ Non-Discrimination in Michigan: